dietstack/dietstack/README.md

 ### Prerequisites

-You need at least 8GB of RAM if you install all services (controller and compute) directly on your machine, but the more the better.
+You need at least 8GB of RAM and 10GB of disk space if you install all services (controller and compute) on one machine.

-Dietstack is tested in Debian 8/9 and on Ubuntu 16.04 so one of these systems is required.
+Dietstack is tested on Debian 8/9, on Ubuntu 16.04 and 18.04, so one of these systems is required.

 You can also install it to Vagrant environment with libvirt provider.